- The Assessment and Certification Regulations is applicable to all clients certified by Guardian Independent Certification Pte Ltd (Guardian)

 Extending or Reducing The Scope Of Certification

-- GIC reserves the right to extend or reduce the scope of certification approvals of clients upon undertaking necessary review and/or any audit activities to decide whether or not the extension may be granted or reduce the scope of certification to exclude the parts not meeting requirements.
-GIC will notify client on action to be taken and reserves the right to publish on its on-line client directory such actions taken.
+- Guardian reserves the right to extend or reduce the scope of certification approvals of clients upon undertaking necessary review and/or any audit activities to decide whether or not the extension may be granted or reduce the scope of certification to exclude the parts not meeting requirements.
+Guardian will notify client on action to be taken and reserves the right to publish on its on-line client directory such actions taken.

 Restoration of Certification